 Do you accept health insurance?

 No, I do not accept health insurance.
 I am able to provide a superbill to submit to your health insurance for reimbursement if you have out-of-network mental health benefits or to apply toward your deductible.
+I am likely able to accept payment via your Flexible Spending Account/Health Savings Account (FSA/HSA).
 If you call the number on the back of your insurance card, you can learn more about the benefits your plan has.
-I am likely able to accept payment via your Health Savings Account (HSA).
+You may want to ask you insurance carrier the following questions:

 What is your rate?